shree998/Campus-Expert/0-start-here/README.md

 - Follow the pull request template to complete the title, description and labels.
 - Wait for review!

+## Keeping your fork in sync

+As more content is added to this repository and more people contribute, your fork will fall out of date.
+This can sometimes lead to tricky situations with your pull requests.
+It's recommended to occasionally [sync your fork with this repository](https://help.github.com/articles/syncing-a-fork/).

 ## Exercise 📝

 Get ready to complete exercises.
 Follow the instructions in the sections above.
 That's it for this module!